 Here is the tutorial on installing Java JDK 8 on Ubuntu 16.04

 This tutorial should work on previous versions of Ubuntu such as Ubuntu 14.04 / 14.10 / 15.04 / 15.10 and newer versions such as Ubuntu 16.10 / 17.04.

 Open a terminal ( Ctrl + Alt + T ).

 Remove the OpenJDK from the system, if you have it already installed.

 Run the following command to pull the packages information from the newly added repository.

-Issue the following command to install Java jdk 1.8.
+Issue the following command to install Java JDK 8.

-While installing, you will be required to accept the Oracle binary licenses.
+During the installation, you may need to accept the Oracle binary licenses.